- Academic Policy Portal

 3.1 Steering Groups

-See the for detailed information on the role and responsibilities of the steering committees.
+See the Appendix 1 – Digital Estate for Communications Group Terms of Reference for detailed information on the role and responsibilities of the steering committees.

 3.2 The Digital Estate for Communications Group

-See the for detailed information on the structure and responsibilities of the DEComms Group
+See the Appendix 1 – Digital Estate for Communications Group Terms of Reference for detailed information on the structure and responsibilities of the DEComms Group

 3.3 Content Providers

 Heads of UCC organisational units (including student clubs and societies) are the Content Providers for their organisational units and hold ultimate responsibility for their organisational unit’s portion of the UCC Digital Estate for Communications.
 They may delegate day-to-day responsibility to a member or members of their organisational unit, to other members of the university, or to an external party, to create and maintain the Digital Estate for Communications of that organisational unit.
-See for detailed information on the role and responsibilities of the Content Providers.
+See Appendix 1 – Digital Estate for Communications Group Terms of Reference for detailed information on the role and responsibilities of the Content Providers.

 4 Policy Text